-Students are responsible for finding their internship position, but will receive assistance from the MBP staff and the McCormick Office of Career Development.
-The Co-op Program and the MBP Industrial Liaison will work with students to decide about an internship, research companies, prepare resumes and applications, train for interviews, and cope with the new environment in industry as an intern.
+Students are responsible for finding their internship position, but may choose to receive assistance from MBP Assistant Director for External Relations and other MBP staff, the McCormick Office of Career Development, and University Career Services.
+These resources can be used to help students decide about an internship, research companies, prepare resumes and applications, train for interviews, and cope with the new environment in industry as an intern.

 |Current Internship Participants|

 |Kathryn Kiefer, NU Academic Lab|